-Dually registered advisors have different financial interests when acting as a broker because they are not required to follow a fiduciary standard.
-For example, brokers can be incentivized to promote certain products over others because they can receive a higher sales commission.
+The registration status is important because only investment advisors are required to follow a fiduciary standard.
+Brokers and dually registered advisors (advisors registered as both an investment advisor AND a broker) are more likely to have conflicts of interest.
+For example, brokers may be incentivized to promote certain products over others because they can receive a higher sales commission.
 Similarly, brokers can participate in a revenue sharing program.

-Advisors registered with the SEC are held to a fiduciary standard (1), which means they are legally obligated to act solely in the best interest of their clients.
+Advisors are registered with the SEC and held to a fiduciary standard.
+(1) They provide financial advice and are legally obligated to act solely in the best interest of their clients.
 Certified Financial Planners (CFPs) are also required to as a fiduciary.

-Brokers registered with FINRA are only held to a “suitability” rule.
+Brokers are registered with FINRA and only held to a “suitability” rule.
 They receive commissions based on the products they sell, not the ongoing advice they provide, and can recommend a transaction if there is a “reasonable basis to believe” it's suitable for the customer.
 (2)

 Dually registered advisors act as both an advisor and a broker.
 Since they are registered with both the SEC and FINRA, like brokers, they are more likely to have conflicts of interest because they can switch legal obligations at any time.